 - The greenbelt between the Traditions Condominiums

 For dog and cat licenses, or spaying and neutering, call your veterinarian (most vets sell dog and cat licenses) or the Ventura County Animal Regulation Department at 805-388-4341.
 Dogs and cats must have licenses in Moorpark.
-Dog and cat licenses are available locally at:
+Dog and cat licenses are available at:

 The County of Ventura is moving towards a mandatory cat licensing program.
 Although this program is not yet a requirement in most areas, it really does make sense for the following reasons: